cbourke/ComputerScienceII/documents/syllabus-ECEN156.md

 | D-           | >= 60%  |
 | F            | < 60%   |

-### Labs
+### Labs & Attendance

+There are 14 labs.
+They are graded based on completion which means *all* of the test cases must compile, run, **and pass**.
+If any test(s) fail no points will be awarded.
+Each lab is worth 25 points: 20 for the actual lab and 5 points for attendance at lab.
+However, if you cannot attend or choose not to attend you can still earn the 5 points back by earning full credit on the lab itself.

-There are weekly labs that give you hands-on exercises for topics recently covered in lecture.
+Labs give you hands-on exercises for topics recently covered in lecture.
 The purpose of lab is not only to give you further working experience with lecture topics, but also to provide you with additional information and details not necessarily covered in